 How to use our Excel Calculation Sheet?

 The entire calculation explained above is programmed in the excel sheet.
 If the readings are in Degree Centigrade, you have to simply use the function =MKTc after marketing the desired range.
 This function is exactly similar to the usage of =SUM in Microsoft Excel.
-If your readings are in Degree Fahrenheit, you have to use the function =MKTf.
+If your readings are in Degrees Fahrenheit, you have to use the function =MKTf.
 It is that simple.

 Revision history of this Excel calculation tool: